 3. Simulated phishing

-Simulated phishing is an essential component of an overall cyber awareness training program.
+Simulated phishing is an essential component of an overall cyber awareness training programme.

 Simulated phishing provides employees with a safe ‘hands-on’ experience of real-life security threats and the knowledge of how to deal with them.
 It rapidly improves their ability to understand, recognise and report security threats.
 Additionally, it enables the organisation to monitor and measure ongoing improvement and effectiveness of security training.
 For example, if high numbers of staff are falling for simulated phishing, adjustment of the training plan and approach is required.
 It can also help identify where additional targeted support is needed within the organisation.